 Instead of trying to contact WordPress, perform a whois lookup to track down the operator or host of a particular site, then report the infringement to those organizations.

 If you still can’t determine the organization, these following articles by Plagiarism Today may help:

-Users with Administrator or Editor roles are allowed to publish unfiltered HTML in post titles, post content, and comments.
+Users with Administrator or Editor roles are allowed to publish unfiltered HTMLHTMLHyperText Markup Language.
+The semantic scripting language primarily used for outputting content in web browsers. in post titles, post content, and comments, and upload HTML files to the media library.
 WordPress is, after all, a publishing tool, and people need to be able to include whatever markup they need to communicate.
-Users with lesser privileges are not allowed to post unfiltered content.
+Users with lesser privileges (Authors and Contributors) are not allowed to post unfiltered content or upload HTML files.

 If you are running security tests against WordPress, use a lesser privileged user so that all content is filtered.
-If you are concerned about an Administrator putting XSS into content and stealing cookies, note that all cookies are marked for HTTP only delivery, and are divided into privileged cookies used for admin pages, and unprivileged cookies used for public facing pages.
-Content is never displayed unfiltered in the admin.
-Regardless, an Administrator has wide-ranging super powers, among which unfiltered HTML is a lesser one.
+If you are concerned about an Administrator or Editor putting XSS into content and stealing cookies, note that all cookies are marked for HTTPHTTPHTTP is an acronym for Hyper Text Transfer Protocol.
+HTTP is the underlying protocol used by the World Wide Web and this protocol defines how messages are formatted and transmitted, and what actions Web servers and browsers should take in response to various commands. only delivery, and are divided into privileged cookies used for adminadmin(and super admin) pages, and unprivileged cookies used for public facing pages.
+Content is never displayed unfiltered within the admin dashboard.

 If you get an email saying “Someone has asked to reset the password for the following site and username”, this means someone visited the password reset page on your site.
 Anyone can visit this page, since it must be open to all for it to be accessible to those who have lost their password.
 Your password can be reset only by those who can read your email.
 If your email account has not been compromised, you can ignore this email.